0xDEADCALL/mucluster/README.md

 * Sparkmagic: [Install and Settings](https://github.com/jupyter-incubator/sparkmagic)
 * Hue: [hue.ini](https://docs.gethue.com/administrator/configuration/connectors/)
 * MinIO: [MinIO CLI](https://min.io/docs/minio/linux/reference/minio-mc.html)

+> [!WARNING]
+> You might be tempted to use the latest Hbase version, however the timelineservice v2 doesn't seem to work properly if we're not in version 1.2.6 and Java 1.8, upgrade at your own risk!

 ## Disclaimer
 This project is nothing more than a learning exercise for me.
 I tried making it approachable for anyone else; nonetheless, you'll need to have some understanding of Spark, Apache tools, and Docker.
 None of this should be used as it is in production environments as I had no security concerns at the time.